erickvasilev/rainloop-iredmail/README.md

 ## Redpass for RainLoop & iRedMail

 Redpass is a plugin for RainLoop allowing your iRedMail users change their passwords.
-I'll call it beta for now.

 ## Installation